-The mission of the Farmers Market Tax Increment Financing District (the "TIF District") is to provide a source of funding for public investments to promote the redevelopment, stabilization and growth of the TIF District area.
+The mission of the Farmers Market Tax Increment Financing District (the "TIF District") is to provide a source of funding for public infrastructure improvements to promote the redevelopment, stabilization and growth of the TIF District area.
 An accompanying goal is the stabilization and growth of the value of the area's tax base and support of the Dallas Farmers Market.

-The City Council established the TIF District by Ordinance 23521 on May 27, 1998.
+The Dallas City Council established the TIF District by Ordinance Number 23521 on May 27, 1998.
 The TIF District took effect on October 1, 1998.

-In 2013, the TIF District Project Plan and Reinvestment Zone Financing Plan ("Plan") was amended to increase the geographic area of TIF District to include properties located south and east of the existing boundary and extend the term of the TIF District to December 31, 2028 and other related changes as approved by Ordinance 28951.
-In 2015, the Plan was further amended to increase the geographic area of the TIF District to include properties located on the east side of Harwood Street, south of Canton Street and to adjust the TIF District budget to reflect an increase in TIF District collections.
-As per the amendments, the City of Dallas and Dallas County are the two participating jurisdictions: the City's participation is 90%, and the County's participation is 40% (however, Dallas County participation ended with 2021 increment collections due to reaching participation cap).
+In 2013, the Project Plan and Reinvestment Zone Financing Plan was amended to increase the geographic area of TIF District to include properties located south and east of the existing boundary and extend the term of the TIF District to December 31, 2028 and other related changes as approved by Ordinance 28951.
+In 2015, the Project Plan and Reinvestment Zone Financing Plan was further amended to increase the geographic area of the TIF District to include properties located on the east side of Harwood Street, south of Canton Street and to adjust the TIF District budget to reflect an increase in TIF District collections.
+As per the amendments, the City of Dallas and Dallas County are the two participating jurisdictions: the City's participation is 90%, and the County's participation is 40%.